StoraH/drupal-theme-sceleton/README.md

 <a name="CSS-naming-standard"></a>
 ### Get Started
-Install all dependencies
+You'll need [bundler](http://bundler.io/) and [Node JS](http://nodejs.org/) to get the skeleton to move.
+Then install all dependencies by running these commands from the root of the project:

 ``bundle install``

 ``npm install``

-Watch the files
+Start the watcher

 ``grunt watch``